Analysis | Why January 6 Is a Key Date for Trump’s Election Gripes

 4. What is Pence’s role?

 The traditional view is that Pence, as the presiding officer, has a mostly ministerial role in these proceedings -- preserving order, hearing objections, announcing results.
 That means he may find himself in the awkward position of having to gavel down objections raised by supporters who would like nothing more than to keep him in office as vice president.
-A Republican representative from Texas, Louie Gohmert, tried without success to get a federal court to rule that Pence has the power to reject a state’s Democratic electors and instead count a competing slate of Republican electors.
+A Republican representative from Texas, Louie Gohmert, tried to get a federal court to rule that Pence has the power to order that Democratic electors not be counted, but judges rejected his effort.
+That didn’t stop Trump, in a Jan.
+5 tweet, from alleging that Pence could do just that.

 5. Have objections been raised before?